Tax Provisions in Your Operating AgreementElections, distributions, and the S-corp trap

 |---|---|---|

-| Disregarded Entity | N/A (sole member gets everything) | No restrictions |
+| Disregarded Entity | N/A (sole member receives everything) | No restrictions |

 | Partnership | Maximum flexibility | Allocations must have substantial economic effect |